nr-patel/NP-SDC-T2-P5-Model-Predictive-Control-Project/README.md

 Here I chose values of `N` and `dt` such that drives the car smoothly around the track for slow velocities of about 25mph all the way up to about 70mph.
 The values are `N=12` and `dt=0.05`.
 Note that the `100ms = 2*dt` latency imply that the controls of the first two time steps are not used in the optimization.
 They are frozen to the values of the previous actuations, like so

+The number of points `(N)` and the time interval `(dt)` define the prediction horizon.
+The number of points impacts the controller performance as well.
+I tried to keep the horizon around the same time the waypoints were on the simulator.
+With too many points the controller starts to run slower, and some times it went wild very easily.
+After trying with `N` from 10 to 20 and dt 0.01 to 0.05 milliseconds, I decided to leave them fixed to 12 and 0.05 to have a better result tuning the other parameters.
+I originally was using values of 15 for `N` and 0.2 for `dt`.
+However, I found 0.2 to be way too slow to react, plus I began accounting for latency in the main.cpp file.

 ### Cost Function Parameters
 The cost of a trajectory of length N is computed as follows
 ```